 Read that again … THEY ARE PAID TO FIND BLOGGERS WHO WILL INCLUDE A BACKLINK FOR THEIR CLIENT!
 Again … PAID!

-As bloggers we get email offers from these type companies mentioned above (backlinking agencies) on a very regular basis, sometimes multiple times a day!
+As bloggers we get email offers from these types of companies as mentioned above (backlinking agencies) on a very regular basis, often multiple times a day!
 It’s insane.
+And the more credible your site it, and the more DA you have, the more emails you’ll likely receive.
 Usually, it will come from some random Gmail email address or some other personal email address.
-(FIRST RED FLAG)

 Initially, you think that’s cool.
 Free, fairly well-written content, great for SEO.
 However, there will NO DOUBT be a backlink in there to their client’s website.
 They will NOT disclose that unless you ask.
-(SECOND RED FLAG).
 Always ask!

 If you are okay with that, then fine, that’s your call.
 But I would ALWAYS check who the actual client/website you’re linking to is.
 You don’t want to naively link back to a brand or organisation that your brand is not aligned with.
-For example, amongst others, I personally don’t want to ever promote debt, or loans, or credit cards or loans on my website.
+For example, amongst others, I personally don’t want to ever promote debt, or loans, gambling, casinos or adult content on my website.
 So I will make 100% sure that any links that I publish on my site DO NOT go to those sorts of websites.

 Is It Worth It For You?